 As with any business strategy, it’s vital to keep a close eye on the health and effectiveness of your workplace learning initiatives after they are implemented.
 If you’re going to take the time and resources to make workplace learning central to your people strategy, you need to make sure those efforts are actually paying off.

-- Engagement: What percentage of your employees are taking advantage of your education initiatives?
-What is the return-on-investment (ROI) on your learning investments?
+What percentage of your employees are taking advantage of your education initiatives?
+What is the return on investment (ROI) on your learning investments?

 How to create a learning culture in the workplace

 A critical component of successful workplace education programs is the need to develop a culture of learning.
 Your employees are far more likely to take advantage of educational resources if you’re able to cultivate a work environment that’s primed for growth and encourages learning.

 Here are several ways you can better integrate learning into your company culture: